krayin/krayin-docs/docs/1.x/advanced/events.md

 ## Listen Existing Event

-As above, all events used in bagisto are listed here so you may change or edit the listener function such as- `sendNewOrderMail` that is defined in `productFlat` listener file, so you can edit and perform the required operation
+As above, all events used in Krayin are listed here so you may change or edit the listener function such as- `sendNewOrderMail` that is defined in `productFlat` listener file, so you can edit and perform the required operation

 ~~~php
 class EventServiceProvider extends ServiceProvider